Sandrine Lambert - Picture

 Sandrine Lambert, Ph.D., is a Postdoctoral Fellow and Lecturer in the Department of Sociology and Anthropology at Concordia University (Montreal).

-Sandrine Lambert is affiliated with the Ethnography Lab, the Milieux Institute for Arts, Culture, and Technology at Concordia University, as well as the CRITIC research group on the commons.
+Sandrine Lambert is affiliated with the Ethnography Lab, the Milieux Institute for Arts, Culture, and Technology at Concordia University, as well as a member of the OBVIA, the CRITIC research group on the commons, and the Internet, AI, and Society Research Group.
 Her research explores the relationship between democracy and technology, with a particular focus on citizen participation, sociotechnical imaginaries, and infrastructural challenges.
-Her current postdoctoral project examines governance and energy issues related to a data storage center in Montreal.
+Her current postdoctoral project examines governance and energy issues related to a data center in Montreal.

 Dr. Lambert earned her Ph.D. in Anthropology from Université Laval, Québec (December 2024).
 Her doctoral research, based on 18 months of fieldwork in Barcelona (2020–2022), investigated the Makers ecosystem, the intersections between industrial and digital manufacturing and technological and urban utopias.
-This work highlighted the democratic potential of citizen participation and the commons in spaces dedicated to digital fabrication (Makerspaces, FabLabs, and related environments).
+This work, re highlighted the democratic potential of citizen participation and the commons in spaces dedicated to digital fabrication (Makerspaces, FabLabs, and related environments).
+This work won the Award of Excellence for Best Doctoral Thesis from Laval University's Faculty of Social Sciences.

 In 2023, she was awarded Prix Relève-Étoile Paul-Gérin-Lajoie from the Fonds de recherche du Québec (FRQSC) for her article, Ethnographie en période de pandémie et mobilisation des Coronavirus Makers à Barcelone : Le fleurissement des solidarités impromptues, published in the peer-reviewed Canadian journal Anthropologica.